How Do I Say No To a Therapist After a Consultation?

 It’s okay to say no. It’s okay to change your mind.
 It’s okay to trust your gut — even if you can’t logically explain why.

-Saying no to a therapist after a consultation isn’t rejection.
+Saying no to a therapist after a consultation isn’t rejection, rude, or you expecting too much.
 It’s an act of self-trust.